 Infusion and metabolic study

-The study, led by investigators in the Perinatal Research Center at Children’s Hospital Colorado, included two cohorts.
+The study, led by Dr. Jane Stremming, Dr. Laura Brown and Dr. Paul Rozance and colleagues at the Perinatal Research Center at Children’s Hospital Colorado, included two cohorts.
 Catheterized fetuses from late gestation pregnant sheep were randomly assigned to receive an intravenous infusion of the synthetic protein long arginine 3 IGF-1 (LR3 IGF-1; n = 8) or saline (SAL; n = 8) for one week.

 On the final day of infusions, a metabolic tracer study was performed, where uterine and umbilical blood flow, nutrient uptake rates and fetal protein kinetic rates were measured.